awesomeeng/zephjs/docs/API.md

   (name,component)

 - name is the component name,
-- componet is the ZephComponent instance describing the component.
+- component is the ZephComponent instance describing the component.

 | Param | Type |
 | --- | --- |